mawenbao/pelican-blog-content/content/code/gofeed-readme.md

 Title: Gofeed 说明文档
 Date: 2013-11-28 11:04
+Update: 2013-11-28 14:40
 Tags: doc, golang, feed, rss

+# gofeed

 Gofeed was inspired by feed43.com.
-It is disigned to extract full-text feeds from websites which do not provide any.
+It is disigned to extract full-text feeds from websites which only provide partial feeds or no feeds at all.

 This simple program was written when I started to learn golang.
 So I tried to reinvent everything I need, including a simple crawler which took good use of cache and a very simple rss2.0 feed generator.

 ## Features

-* Like feed43.com, you can extract feed titles, feed links and the feed descriptions with the following predefined patterns.
-Note that all these patterns are **lazy** and perform **leftmost** match, which means they will match as few characters as possible.
+* Like feed43.com, you can extract feed titles, feed links and the feed descriptions from web pages or partial feeds with some predefined patterns and even your custom regular expressions.
-    *  {any}: match any character including newline
-    *  {title}: title of feed entry, matched against the Feed.URL page
-    *  {link}: hyper link of feed entry, matched against the Feed.URL page
-    *  {description}: full-text description of feed entry, matched against the corresponding {link} page
-    *  custom regular expressions: **MUST NOT** contain any of the predefined patterns.
-And the syntax documentation can be found [here](https://code.google.com/p/re2/wiki/Syntax).
 * The crawler knows well when to request new html and when to use local html cache.
 This will save a lot of bandwidth.

 ## Things need to be improved